skggm/skggm/_pages/skggm-writeup.md

 ## Relationship to Inverse Covariance Estimation

 In general, if two variables are statistically independent they are also uncorrelated.
 But the converse is not true in general.
 However, normal or Gaussian distributions are fully described by their mean and covariance.
 As a result, a zero correlation between two variables also implies statistical independence.
 An analogous equivalence holds between conditional independence and the inverse covariance for Gaussian distributions.
-This follows from the [Hammersley-Clifford theorem](), and the [equivalence]() between the _pairwise_ and _global Markov properties_.

 Given $$n$$ _i.i.d_ random samples $$(x_{1},x_{2},\ldots,x_{n})^{\top} = \Xdata$$ from a multivariate Gaussian distribution